Camp Ten Oaks

 Camp Counsellors are the core of Camp Ten Oaks.
 Working with co-counsellors, they participate with campers in a variety of daily activities as catalysts, leaders, helpers, guides, listeners and, above all, role models.
 Counsellors live in the cabins with their campers and are responsible for the health and wellbeing of the campers in their cabin group.
-In consultation with the Camp Director, the Assistant Director of Volunteers will assign counsellors to work with one of the four cabin groups: JACs (8-9 year-olds), MACs (10-11 year-olds), IACS (12-13 year-olds) or SACs (14-15 year-olds).
+In consultation with the Camp Director, the Assistant Director of Staff will assign counsellors to work with one of the four cabin groups: JACs (8-9 year-olds), MACs (10-11 year-olds), IACS (12-13 year-olds) or SACs (14-15 year-olds).

 Role and responsibilities

 - Support healthy group development within cabin group through facilitation and role modelling of healthy living and relationship building behaviours

 - Live in cabin with campers, maintain awareness of campers’ whereabouts, and support campers to be where they need to be

 - Exercise level of supervision according to the needs of each age group and as outlined in the staff manual